 Trends in cloud computing: Getting nimble in the cloud

-This article is part of the August 2011, Vol. 1 No. 3 issue of Common challenges in developing a private cloud environment
+This article is part of the August 2011, Vol. 1 No. 3 issue of Private Cloud

 Even though the cloud is becoming more mainstream, building a private or hybrid cloud leads IT pros to worry about network connectivity and security.